 Soon, he found his career at a plateau.
 As his coach, I shared the feedback that his peers and team members perceived him as arrogant and rude and did not see him as qualified to move up.
 He was convinced his coworkers hated him, and there was nothing he could do to change how they felt.

-I challenged Aditya to think of one thing he could do differently to improve relationships with his coworkers and change their negative perception of him.
-After a few minutes of reflection, he said, “Maya, I guess I need to say thank-you more often.
+I challenged Aditya to think of one thing he could do differently to improve relationships with his coworkers and change their negative perceptions of him.
+After a few minutes of reflection, he said, “Maya, I guess I need to say thank you more often.
 Not only in emails, but in person, too — and tell people why I appreciate them.”